-The NFVF in collaboration with KZN Film Commission (KZNFC), and the South African Broadcasting Corporation (SABC), is pleased to announce that the call to submit proposals for the Female Filmmaker Project is now open.
+The NFVF in collaboration with KZN Film Commission (KZNFC), the South African Broadcasting Corporation (SABC) and North West Culture Art and Traditional Affairs (CATA), is pleased to announce that the call to submit proposals for the Female Filmmaker Project is now open.
 The filmmakers will be guided by the team at Zinc Pictures, facilitators of the NFVF project.

 The concept for the Female Filmmaker Project is to provide ten women, particularly those from historically disadvantaged backgrounds, with an opportunity to make a film in collaboration with other women filmmakers.

-Scripts will be developed and workshopped over a dedicated development period, followed by practical workshopping with a director and key technical crews, with the aim of the films being completed by April 2021.
-During this process each writer and/or director will be provided with the necessary tools to first develop and write their story, and if successful to then break down scripts for camera as well as detailed strategies for extracting the best performances from actors.
+Scripts will be developed and workshopped over a dedicated development period, followed by practical workshopping with a director and key technical crews, with the aim of the films being completed by February 2020.
+During this process each writer and/or director will be provided with the necessary tools to first develop and write their story, and if successful to then break down scripts for the camera as well as detailed strategies for extracting the best performances from actors.

 The successful projects and teams will be provided with a professional production crew to shoot their film and assist them in the editing and final delivery of the film.